-ZAGREB (Croatia), January 16 (SeeNews) - The share indices of the Zagreb Stock Exchange (ZSE) fell on Thursday, as telecommunication services provider Optima Telekom [ZSE:OPTE] paced the blue-chip losers, bourse data showed.
+ZAGREB (Croatia), February 20 (SeeNews) - The share indices of the Zagreb Stock Exchange (ZSE) fell on Thursday, as telecommunication services provider Optima Telekom [ZSE:OPTE] led the blue-chip losers for a second straight trading day, ZSE data showed.

-The narrower of ZSE's two blue-chip indices, the CROBEX10, which tracks the leading companies in terms of free float, market capitalisation and liquidity, fell further by 0.46% to 1,212.61 after dropping 0.07% on Wednesday.
+The narrower of ZSE's two blue-chip indices, the CROBEX10, which tracks the leading companies in terms of free float, market capitalisation and liquidity, dropped 0.13% to 1,202.38 after edging up 0.02% on Wednesday.

 The fixed-income CROBIS index added 0.055 to 115.4665.

 (1 euro = 7.44748 kuna)